bettygordon932/notes/README.md

 # 2024-01-17
 - "Today's programming wisdom: 'Simplicity is the ultimate sophistication.' — Leonardo da Vinci.
 In software development, strive to write clean, readable code that is easy to understand and maintain.
 This often involves breaking complex problems into simpler components and minimizing unnecessary complexity.
 Remember that you write code not only for computers but also for fellow humans to read and comprehend.
 Optimize for clarity, modularity, and reusability, as these principles lead to more robust, scalable, and efficient software systems over time."

+# 2024-01-18
+- Today's programming wisdom is to prioritize tasks, plan your time wisely, and stay organized.
+This will help you to be more efficient and productive in your work.
+First, determine which tasks are most important and which can be completed later.
+Then, break down each task into smaller, manageable steps.
+By organizing your code and your workflow, you will find it easier to troubleshoot and make improvements.

+Remember to stay up-to-date with the latest programming technologies and tools.
+Not only will this help make your job easier, but it will also keep you at the forefront of your field.
+Don't be afraid to ask for help or advice from your colleagues or online communities.
+Learning from others' experiences and knowledge can help to make you a better programmer.